Newton Purcell: Economic and social history

 The parish was still being farmed under the open field system in 1679.
 There was no Act of Parliament for the parish's enclosure, so it must have been done by agreement.
 This may have been before the end of the 17th century.

 The village's Church of England school was built in 1872 and enlarged in 1898.
 It was reorganised as a junior school in 1929 and was still open in 1954.

 In 1899 the Great Central Railway completed its main line to London through the eastern part of the then Shelswell parish and built Finmere for Buckingham station where the line crosses the main road about 1/2 mi northeast of Newton Purcell.
 Buckingham was almost 5 mi from the Great Central station, so the name was subsequently shortened to the more appropriate "Finmere".
 British Railways closed Finmere station in 1963, and closed the section of the Great Central line through the station and parish in 1966.

-Newton Purcell was a separate civil parish until 1932, when it was merged with neighbouring Shelswell.
+In 1931 the civil parish had a population of 99.
+On 1 April 1932 the parish was merged with neighbouring Shelswell to form "Newton Purcell with Shelswell".

 Amenities

-Newton Purcell has one pub, the Shelswell Inn.
-It is on the main road near the site of the former railway station.
+Newton Purcell had one pub, the Shelswell Inn, it was on the main road near the site of the former railway station.